boston-library/blacklight_iiif_search/README.md

 ## Credits

-This project was developed as part of the [Newspapers in Samvera](https://www.imls.gov/grants/awarded/lg-70-17-0043-17) grant.
+This project was originally developed as part of the [Newspapers in Samvera](https://www.imls.gov/grants/awarded/lg-70-17-0043-17) grant.
 Thanks to the Institute of Museum and Library Services for their support.

 Inspiration for this code was drawn from Stanford University Digital Library's [content_search](https://github.com/sul-dlss/content_search) and NCSU Libraries' [ocracoke](https://github.com/NCSU-Libraries/ocracoke).